ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

 # Introducing new changes to downstream services

-Now that our gateway and downstream services are configured and run it is time to introduce changes to one of our downstream services.
-For this we will introduce a new field `Address` to our user.
+Now that our gateway and downstream services are configured and run, it is time to introduce changes to one of our downstream services.
+For this, we will introduce a new field, `Address`, to our user.

 1. Head over to the accounts service.
 1. Open the file `User.cs` and add the field `string Address` to the record.